 Stock markets are very volatile but as we know that they are the ones who have been providing us with consistent returns beating many kinds of alternate Investment tools like FD, EPF, PPF etc.

-Whenever we speak about stock market Investment or read about the same, one question that plagues all minds is what its right price should be for investment.
+Whenever we speak about stock market Investment or read about the same, one question that plagues all minds is what its right price should be for investment and how one can quantify stock price calculation.

 Whether it will give good returns or not.